mlesniew/gydytojas/README.md

   --autobook, --auto, -a
-                        automatically book the first available visit --keep-going, -k      retry until a visit is found or booked --interval INTERVAL, -i INTERVAL
+                        automatically book the first available visit --keep-going, -k      retry until a visit is found or booked --diagnostic-procedure
+                        search for diagnostic procedures instead of
+                        consultations
+  --interval INTERVAL, -i INTERVAL
                         interval between retries in seconds, use negative values to sleep random time up to the given amount of